Autism eating issues are pretty common with autistic children. As moms we just naturally want to feed our children.

 Change takes time.

-Diet will be an ever widening circle and you don’t need to hurry.
+Diet will be an ever widening circle as you expand and add particular foods for your child to try, and you don’t need to hurry.

 Keep your sense of humor handy and your need for control checked.